kedar17102001/Kedar/README.md

-# Welcome to Kedar page
+# Welcome to Kedar's page
 Automatic Language Translator using GUI

 1.1 Introduction: